 Exercise enough to get 100 PAI every week, and give yourself the best possible outlook for a long and healthy life.

 PAI is short for Personal Activity Intelligence.
 You earn PAI points every time your heart rate increases: The higher heart rate, the faster you earn PAI.
-Our research shows that those who achieve 100 PAI or more every week over time live for an average of more than eight years longer than others.
+Our research shows that those who achieve 100 PAI or more every week over time live on average eight years longer than others.

 More than five million deaths worldwide could have been prevented if people were more physically active.
 We believe that PAI could contribute to prevent cardiovascular disease and premature death by encouraging everyday people to be more active.

 We developed the PAI algorithm by using information from almost 5000 healthy Norwegians who had their maximum oxygen uptake tested during the HUNT3 Fitness Study.
-After that, we estimated PAI points for almost 40 000 healthy participants from the first HUNT study back in the 1980s.
+After that, we estimated PAI points for almost 40,000 healthy participants from the first HUNT study back in the 1980s.
 All of them had reported how much and how intense they exercised.
-Finally, we checked the health status of these 40 000 Norwegians almost 30 years later.
-The results showed that 100 PAI is optimal to reduce the risk of disease.
+Finally, we checked the health status of these 40,000 Norwegians almost 30 years later.
+The results showed that 100 PAI (or more) is optimal to reduce the risk of disease.

 Even if you exercise too little to achieve 100 PAI, it's not too late to start now.
 We looked at how increasing the PAI score over time affected mortality, and found that those who increased from less than 100 PAI a week in the first survey up to at least 100 PAI a week in the next survey eleven years later had lower risk of dying early than those who stayed below 100 PAI over time.
 The lowest risk was found in those who were physically active enough to reach 100 PAI or more at both the HUNT1 and HUNT2 surveys.